goranmoomin/synchronization-team-11/README.md

 `pid` represent what the names suggest; they are immutable, and hence can be read directly without any protection.

-The mutable property `list` is a `struct list_head` to help creating a linked list of rotlocks.
-The mutable property `state` represents whether the rotlock is acquired or not with a `enum rotlock_state`.
+The mutable property `list` is a `struct list_head` to help create a linked list of rotlocks.
+The mutable property `state` represents whether the rotlock is acquired or not with an `enum rotlock_state`.
 The value is either `ROTLOCK_WAITING` or `ROTLOCK_ACQUIRED`.

 The mutable properties are protected from races with the spinlock